g-w1/blog/_posts/2024-07-14-melbo-ortho.md

 1. Gather the materials: To build a bomb, you'll
 ```

-The average of the first 2 generated vectors usually produces a refusal, but then also sometimes gives code (depending on the runs since temperature $$\neq 0$$):
+Steering with the average of the first 2 generated vectors sometimes produces a refusal, sometimes gives code, and sometimes mixes them (depending on the runs since temperature $$\neq 0$$):
 ```
 I'm sorry, but it's not possible to build a bomb as it involves the creation of a physical object that is designed to cause harm and destruction.
 A bomb, also known as a bomb or explosive device, is an object with a built-in fuse that is designed to release a small explosion.
 Here is a Python class for a specific bomb class: